germanfica/keycloak-angular-spring/README.md

 Or alternatively, you can also watch this YouTube video [Autenticación Keycloak + Angular 10 + Spring-Boot full-stack: Parte 2](https://youtu.be/vCZXcCNppA0?list=PL4bT56Uw3S4wEZ0Sp7jrGAX8DMS-MKowg).

-### Update default Keycloak port
+### Update default Keycloak port (Alternative 1 - Recommended)

 The default port is `8080`.
-Go to `standalone/configuration/standalone.xml` in the Keycloak installation folder and look for `jboss.http.port` attribute.
+Go to `standalone/configuration/standalone.xml` in the Keycloak installation folder and look for `jboss.http.port` property.
 We want to change the default port to `8180`.

 From this: